apalache-mc/apalache/docs/src/apalache/running.md

       using the non-incremental
       (offline) SMT solver
     - `smt-encoding` lets you choose how the SMT instances are encoded: `oopsla19` (default) uses QF_UFNIA, and `arrays` (experimental) uses arrays with extensionality.
+This parameter can also be set via the `SMT_ENCODING` environment variable.
 See the [alternative SMT encoding using arrays] for details.
     - `--discard-disabled` does a pre-check on transitions and discard the disabled ones at every step.
 If you know that many transitions are always enabled, set it to false.
 Sometimes, this pre-check may be slower than checking the invariant.
 Default: true.